andrewnicols/docs/docs/guides/javascript/index.md

 Javascript in Moodle is structured into ES2015 modules which are transpiled into the CommonJS format.

-Like our PHP classes and Mustache templates, our Javascript modules each belong to a particular {term}`component` and must be named according to our standard {ref}`name and namespace conventions <policy-naming-javascript>`.
+Like our PHP classes and Mustache templates, our Javascript modules each belong to a particular {term}`component` and must be named according to our standard [name and namespace conventions](policy-naming-javascript).

 The naming scheme for Moodle’s Javascript fits into the pattern: